JackismyShephard/JackismyShephard/README.md

 ## Hi there 👋
 I am a backend-leaning full-stack engineer with data science roots.
 By day, I build web apps in the cybersecurity space.
 Off-hours I sharpen my ML skills, lately diving into audio applications of AI.
 That exploration has led me to build [Ultimate RVC](https://github.com/JackismyShephard/ultimate-rvc) — a song cover toolkit engineered with clean architecture in mind.

-Being an advocate for functional programming, I strive to apply its paradigms whenever possible.
+Being an advocate for functional programming, I strive to apply its principles whenever possible.
 In Python — my current language of choice — that mindset translates to best practices such as strict typing with Pyright and the use of modern frameworks like FastAPI, Pydantic, and SQLAlchemy.

 **Ask me about**: